rgbstudios/rgbstudios.github.io/src/routes/(rgb)/blog/typography-guide/+page.md

 In addition to having a performant site that allows users to navigate and doesn't frustrate them or have them leave before load, performance can actually impact your page SEO (ranking on Google).
 Web Core Vitals (WCV) are used to determine your page ranking on googlebot, and they are largely determined by your performance score.
 You can run Google Lighthouse (a tool for diagnosing and improving your webpage) by opening the console in your chromium browser (right click, inspect, then the top right choose "Lighthouse") and run a scan.

 Just as performance and page ranking are impacted by font file size and load speed, so too is the user experience.
 Content layout shift (CLS) can be caused by a slow loading font, or having a fallback font that doesn't match the one you're loading, resulting in a bad user experience and lower WCV metrics, once again lowering your page ranking and therefore, your number of users.
 You also want to have a good **font stack** (see more below) so that before your font has loaded (or if it doesn't), the fallback font appears similar to the one you intended, meaning your brand image doesn't suffer as much.
 Font flicker can also occur depending on the font loading procedure you've chosen.

+Note: Largest Contentful Paint (LCP) can be greatly impacted by many fonts and/or large font files, which is a core web vital that has a large affect on your page ranking.

 **The Easy Way - Performance and Design**